dirkfabisch/mediator/_posts/2017-06-01-a-quick-how-to-on-building-a-gpu-crypto-miner.md

 Next up you want to get the actual miner software installed.
 There are a ton of options but one of the best in class is Claymore’s Ethereum miner.
 [We’re gonna grab the latest one from here.](https://bitcointalk.org/index.php?topic=1433925.0) As of this writing,.
 9.4 is the newest, but the main post is updated each time he changes it, this forum thread is the definitive resource for all things Claymore Eth Miner.
 Download it, and extract the folder to wherever makes sense for you.

 We’ll need to make some quick tweaks to the default start.bat file to make it’ll mine for you and not Claymore’s default wallet first though.
 By now I assume you have an Ethereum wallet address and have chosen a mining pool to be a part of.
 Getting one, setting up a wallet, choosing/joining a pool, etc, is beyond the scope of this, so I’m going to assume you have one.
-Open up the start.bat file and edit the existing command line to read like the following:
+Open up the start.bat file and edit the existing command-line to read like the following:

 `EthDcrMiner64.exe -epool pool.hostname.com:port -ewal YOURETHWALLETID `